FingerlessGlov3s/OPNsensePIAWireguard/README.md

 **Updating**

+`{instancename}` replace with the name for your instance in the config file, example `london` would be come `pia-london` for the WireGuard instance name.
+See *Example config* below.
+Then proceed to the below instructions.

 Since 2024/01/05 the script has gone a complete overhaul, upgrade steps are
-1. Delete the cron entry.
+1. Delete the current cron entry.
-1. Populate the new `PIAWireguard.json` based on your old config file and the information above
+1. Populate the new `PIAWireguard.json` based on your old config file
 1. Upload new `PIAWireguard.py` and `PIAWireguard.json` file to `/conf/`
 1. Upload new `actions_piawireguard.conf` file to `/usr/local/opnsense/service/conf/actions.d/`
 1. Run `service configd restart` to refresh new actions file via SSH